-A high accounts receivable turnover ratio generally indicates that credit management particularly collections of the company are efficient.
+A high accounts receivable turnover ratio generally indicates that credit management, particularly collections of the company, is efficient.
 However, inferring just that much from this ratio would be too shallow an approach.
 Let us do a deep dive into the concept to have a better and right interpretation of this very important metric.
 Before that, let us just first recapitulate the concept in brief.

 Accounts Receivable Turnover Ratio (AR Ratio)

-AR ratio is calculated by simply dividing net credit sales by average accounts receivable.
-This will give “credit sales is ‘x’s times of accounts receivable”.
-To make it more meaningful, we divide 365 days by the ratio (x) to express the ratio in a number of days called the “collection period“.
+The AR ratio is calculated by dividing net credit sales by average accounts receivable.
+This will give “credit sales is ‘x’s times of accounts receivable.”
+To make it more meaningful, we divide 365 days by the ratio (x) to express the ratio in a number of days called the “collection period.”

 AR Ratio = Net Credit Sales / Average Accounts Receivable